Skyshader77/Lacryma-Hydra/chapter17-0.typ

+She had followed the Purpleborn to their chambers in her feline form.
+The two simpletons fell asleep unaware, allowing her to slip within Domitian's skin.

+A fortnight ago, Livia had been the subject of her experiments.
+But a question lingered in her mind: how was life as a man?

+She ordered Domitian's eyes open.
+His body bolted out of the bed, tugging the bed sheet.
+Livia groaned in protest.

+The first thing that Nix noticed were her bulkier legs.
+In fact, every gesture and step she made displaced more mass.
+The abundance of hair was also noteworthy.
+She pulled one strand of hair, contemplating its thickness.
+Her flesh was also much warmer than a woman's body.
+_Intriguing,_ thought Nix.

+She cleared her throat.

+"I am Domitian the Dumb.
+I hide behind Ordogan in the battlefield and steal his glory.
+I tell the Emperor that I am the bravest of all men.
+I am only Magister Militum because my fiance is the princess.
+Rawr! " she said with Domitian's baritone voice.
+The tone made her guffaw.

+She flexed his muscles in front of the vanity mirror in the same manner as Claradore's, imaging Domitian perform the gesture in front of Elysian armies.

+"Fear me, foul Elysians, for my non-existent muscles will terrorize you!" said Nix.
+She heard the bed sheets rustle.

+"What in the Goddess' name are you doing, my sunshine?" said Livia.

+Nix returned a blank stare.
+There was only one way to save herself from this situation.

+"I need to use the latrines," said Nix with Domitian's voice.

+"We have a long day ahead of us tomorrow," said Livia before burying her head under the covers.

+Ever since she had seen how easy it was for people such as Claradore to urinate in the woods, she could not help but wonder.
+Nix headed for the latrines, discarding Domitian's trousers.

+To her surprise, Domitian's phallus was notably smaller than Claradore or Majorian's.

+_How do I do this?_ thought Nix.
+A stream of urine was released from Domitian's penis.
+The fluid went everywhere but inside the hole.
+Nix swore with Domitian's voice.

+"Silence!" screeched Livia's voice in the room.

 Nix sat in the imperial dining room.
 She could not take her eyes off the golden-studded round table in the middle of a circular banquet room with fretted ceils of ivory.
 Water streamed from below.